DreamGarden: A Designer Assistant for Growing Games from a Single Prompt

 A large body of work has been focused on creation of assets that could be used in games.
 Much of this focus has been on the automated creation of 3D assets and textures, for example \cite{richardson2023texture, chen2023text2tex, liu20233dall, faruqi2023style2fab, tochilkin2024triposr}.
 Text2AC \cite{text2ac} is a hybrid approach using LLMs and diffusion models to generate game-ready 2D characters.
 Automated animation of rigged assets has been considered for example in \cite{huang2023real} using LLMs to generate structured outputs of joint rotations at key frames.
 Animation generation has also been explored in \cite{10.1145/3641520.3665309}.

-OMNI-EPIC~\cite{faldor2024omni} uses language models to generate 3D environments and tasks for embodied agents.
-DreamGarden similarly leverages large models for feedback on generated environments, but also considers aesthetic and non-functional aspects of the environment.
-Instead of being geared toward RL agents, DreamGarden is at root a user-facing tool.
-In future work, however, it could be combined with open-ended player agent learning to result in more functionally complex games with sophisticated player mechanics.

-For a general overview of language models such as GPT in games, including in procedural content generation, we point the reader to surveys on the subject~\cite{yang2024gpt, gallotta2024large}.
+For a general overview of language models in games, including in PCG, see the surveys on the subject~\cite{yang2024gpt, gallotta2024large}.
 Perceptions of game developers on the usage of generative AI tools in game design have been recently studied in \cite{resistanceisfutile, goldenera}.